StrangeButUntrue/micropython-ri5/docs/library/index.rst

 File main.py is also found in the filesystem, but do not import it as it will restart the hub and require a battery removal/reinsert to get the hub working again!
-You can import boot, projects, sounds, extra_files, but they have nothing in them by default.
+You can technically "import" boot, projects, sounds, extra_files, but by default they're empty of Python content so they do nothing.